Understanding The Differences between Agile and Scrum

 With active customer and user involvement in the development process, you’re not assuming what they want.
 Instead, you’re making sure you know what they want by asking them directly.
 That way, your final product will have been built based on their input!

-For an in-depth guide on the Agile model vs. the Waterfall model, click here.
+Take an in-depth look at the Agile model vs. the Waterfall model.

 What Is The Agile Manifesto?